The Elder Scrolls: Morrowind

 The third title in The Elder Scrolls series was conceived during the development of Daggerfall.
 Initially designed to encompass the whole province of Morrowind and allow the player to join all five Dunmer Great Houses, it was decided that the scope of the game was too much for the technology available at the time.
-At publication, it covered the isle of Vvardenfell and allowed the player to join three of the Great Houses.
-The XnGine was scrapped and replaced with Numerical Design Limited's Gamebryo, a Direct3D powered engine, with transform, clipping, and lighting capacity, 32-bit textures and skeletal animation.
-It was decided that the game world would be populated using the methods the team had developed in Redguard; with the game objects crafted by hand, rather than generated using the random algorithmic methods.
+At publication, it covered the province's central isle of Vvardenfell and allowed the player to join three of the Great Houses.
+The XnGine was scrapped and replaced with Numerical Design Limited's Gamebryo, a Direct3D-powered engine with transform, clipping, and lighting capacity, 32-bit textures and skeletal animation.
+It was decided that the game world would be populated using the methods the team had developed in Redguard; with the game objects crafted by hand, rather than generated using random algorithmic methods.

 The project took "close to 100-man-years to create".
 Bethesda tripled their staff and spent the first year developing The Elder Scrolls Construction Set.
 This allowed the game staff to easily balance the game and to modify it in small increments rather than large.
 Ted Peterson, who had left following the release of Daggerfall, returned to work as an author of in-game material, and as a general consultant on the lore-based aspects of the work.
 The PC version of Morrowind had gone gold by April 23, 2002, and was released on May 1 in North America, with the Xbox release set at June 7.
 On January 3, Bethesda announced that game publisher Ubisoft would take control of Morrowind's European distribution, in addition to those of eight other Bethesda games.

 The expansion pack The Elder Scrolls III: Tribunal went gold on November 1 and was released, with little fanfare, on November 6.
-Tribunal puts the player in the self-contained, walled city of Mournhold, which can be teleported to and from Morrowind's land mass.
+Tribunal puts the player in the self-contained, walled city of Mournhold, which can be teleported to from Morrowind's land mass.
 Development on the expansion began after Morrowind shipped, giving the developers a mere five-month development cycle to release the game.
-The prior existence of the Construction Set, however, meant that the team "already had the tools in place to add content and features very quickly."
+The prior existence of the Construction Set, however, meant that the team "already had the tools in place to add content and features very quickly".
 Interface improvements, and specifically an overhaul of Morrowind's journal system, were among the key goals.
 Morrowind's second expansion, The Elder Scrolls III: Bloodmoon, went gold by May 23, and was released on June 6.
 It had been worked on since the release of Tribunal.
 In the expansion, the player travels to the frozen island of Solstheim and is asked to investigate the uneasiness of the soldiers stationed there.